gitlabhq/gitlabhq/doc/ci/examples/deployment/composer-npm-deploy.md

 5. We will connect again to `ssh` and move the `live` folder to an `_old` folder, then move `_tmp` to `live`.
 6. We connect to ssh and remove the `_old` folder

 What's the deal with the artifacts?
-We just tell Gitlab CI to keep the `build` directory (later on, you can download that as needed).
+We just tell GitLab CI to keep the `build` directory (later on, you can download that as needed).

 #### Why we do it this way?
 If you're using this only for stage server, you could do this in two steps: